cisagov/ScubaGear/baselines/aad.md

 ## 4. Centralized Log Collection

-This section provides policies that help reduce security risks related to the lack of security logs which hampers security visibility.
+This section provides policies that help reduce security risks related to the lack of security logs, which hampers security visibility.

 ### Policies
 #### MS.AAD.4.1v1